Binary-ShadowMonarch/Bookapp/README.md

 - `NavBar.svelte` - The navigation bar that stays at the top.
 Pretty straightforward, but it took me way too long to get the responsive design right, and I have SvelteKit slots here.
 I can import wherever I need and add different buttons.
 On the homepage there's a logo on the left, nothing in the center, and login/signup on the right.
 On the library page, it's the same navbar but with search in the center and upload/store on the right with a user icon on the far right.
 I can toggle the additional view that has filter purposes on the library page but it's hidden on the homepage - could say it's just a sticky black acrylic background with button/elements placeholders.

 - `Login.svelte` & `Signup.svelte` - The authentication pages.
 I added some nice animations and validation because users deserve better than "invalid input" errors.
 The errors are as helpful as they could be.
 The signup process asks for email and 8 character password, and sends form (email and password) to backend route /api/register/request( anything with /api would be forwarded to localhost:8080 by nginx) and it responds with ok then the signup page redirects user to /signup/verify page where they enter the 6 digit pin.
 This submits pin to /api/register/verify - the pin will be sent to their provided email using SendGrid API service.
 The backend saves the code in db(email_verifications table).
 The /api/register/verify expects mail and code, and checks for the code and mail match in email_verification table, and if matched, creates user and minio bucket then redirects to success page, where user can go to login or home page.
 The pages /signup/verify and signup/success are one time pages for signup only and cannot be visited as Svelte guards it with tokens.
-The token "pending" is set by signup page, and verify page checks for that, extracts mail from URL and deletes that token so if user reloads the page or tries to access that page without signup redirection, they will be redirected to signup page and after the successful verification, it creates another token "registered" and redirects to /signup/success page, it checks for the registered token deletes and deletes it.
+The token "pending" is set by signup page, and verify page checks for that, extracts mail from URL and deletes that token so if user reloads the page or tries to access that page without signup redirection, they will be redirected to signup page and after the successful verification, it creates another token "registered" and redirects to /signup/success page, it checks for the registered token shows the page and deletes it.

 - `BookCard.svelte` - Each book gets its own card with a cover image, title, author, and reading progress.
 I'm pretty proud of the hover effects on this one.
 And upon hover it shows open button that opens the reader.
 I load this on page load with all the books fetched and parsed from /api/protected/library.
 This returns file URLs and EPUB.js parses it.
 If there is no provided cover, I have one for default, a burning candle.